 “This is Lexie impersonating someone you all know and trust,” I continue.

-“K-9, you’re not getting into the spirit of this thing,” Tammy, actually Lexie replies.
+“Come on.
+You’re not getting into the spirit of this thing,” Tammy, actually Lexie replies.

 “OK, so we all know that Tammy Yamaguchi cannot be alive today, so K-9 must be right.
 You’re Lexie, right?”
-Brett finally asks.
+Brett asks.

 Then, just as Brett is about to ask his question again, she takes one very slow, graceful and careful step forward.

 “Yes, of course I’m Lexie.
 I was hoping to hypnotize you all in order to gain an advantage.
-But, as soon as I saw my love was with you, I knew that this little subterfuge would be fruitless,” she replies graciously.
+But, as soon as I saw my lover was with you, I knew that this little subterfuge would be fruitless,” she replies graciously.